 Healthy behavior support.
 The women are given options, on lifestyle programs, that are evidence-based, and will also address nutrition and physical activities.
 Plus resources based in the community will help them to manage, individual risk factors and, support lifestyle changes.

-The Wisewoman program and resources Improve Women’s Health
+The Wisewoman program and resources to Improve Women’s Health

 The Wisewoman programs are administered through, the CDC’s division for heart disease and stroke prevention.
 And are in states and tribal organizations; that take part in the National Breast and Cervical Cancer Early Detection Program: Which also helps to ensure women taking part in these programs, get a full range of health services.
 And above all, the support continues as they participate in proven lifestyle programs, one on one health coaching, as well as referral to other community resources as needed.